Essential Policies & Procedures

 Leave Management – National Employment Standards

 Employers and employees have difficulty keeping track of the multiple forms of leave under the NES.
 We have developed one easy to read policy document which includes all the leave types, who is entitled and how they may be accessed.
 Written in a user-friendly Q&A format this can assist managers and employees alike to understand and access leave entitlements.
-More info

-Respect at Work
+Bulling & Harassment - Respect at Work

-Many employers first find out they have a sexual harassment claim when they receive the formal Human Rights Commission claim followed closely by an expensive letter of demand from the employee’s solicitor.
+Many employers first find out they have a sexual harassment claim when they receive the formal Australian Human Rights Commission claim followed closely by an expensive letter of demand from the employee’s solicitor.
+In 30+ years of assisting employers I have never seen a cheap sexual harassment compensation demand.
+All claimants are deeply psychologically affected by bare minimum interactions and making compensation claims through their solicitors upwards of $70-$80k.

 Employee Grievance

 Hunter Employee Relations developed this policy to assist employees with a grievance to follow in house steps to resolve their concerns rather than seek external legal advice.
-When ‘no win-no fee’ solicitors become involved the focus shifts from resolving the concern to demanding compensation from the employer.
+When the ‘no win-no fee’ solicitors become involved the focus shifts from resolving the employee’s concern to making compensation demands on the employer.
+Please note solicitors do not make cheap compensation claims.
+It is definitely in your best interest to resolve the matters at the workplace.

 Work Health and Safety